harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 #### Is there a configuration option to preserve more than two older release secrets and config maps in Kubernetes deployments?

-No, currently, there is no configurable option to increase the number of older release secrets and config maps that can be preserved.
-The number of stored releases is fixed.
+No. Currently, there is no configurable option to increase the number of older release secrets and config maps that can be preserved.
+The number of stored releases are fixed.

 #### How is the release history stored for Kubernetes deployments?